aws/aws-encryption-sdk-c/.cbmc-batch/jobs/aws_cryptosdk_enc_ctx_init/README.md

 # Memory safety proof for aws_cryptosdk_enc_ctx_init

 This proof harness attains 91% code coverage.
-The following comments explain why the uncovered lines of code are unreachable code.
+The following comments explain why the uncovered lines of code are unreachable code, instrinsic to the function.

 Some functions contain unreachable blocks of code:

 * `aws_hash_table_init`

-    * s_update_template_size never returns an error
+    * s_update_template_size never returns an error due to choice of initial_size in aws_cryptosdk_enc_ctx_init

 * `hash_table_state_is_valid`

-    *  map is never NULL
+    *  map is never NULL, as ensured by precondition in source code.

 * `aws_mem_calloc`